An oil-painting-style depiction of a UK family reviewing mortgage documents at home, symbolizing the impact of rising mortgage costs in 2025

 Market Uncertainty and Borrowing Costs

-Economic Outlook: Rising government debt and inflation concerns continue to fuel uncertainty, leaving borrowers in a precarious position.
+Economic Outlook: Uncertainty surrounding fiscal policy and inflation continues to challenge market stability, leaving borrowers in a less secure position.

 Limited Relief for Two-Year Fixed-Rate Borrowers